AbdQader/LaravelStoresWebApp/README.md

   - Rating any store one time only for every user.
   - Editing the user rating on a specific store.
   - Searching on stores by name.

 ---

+## Technologies

+This project was developed with the following technologies:

+- [Laravel](https://laravel.com) - As a platform of development.
+- [PHP](https://www.php.net) - As a programming language for laravel development.
+- [MySQL](https://www.mysql.com) - As a database management system.

+---